The Pint X Project

 To work around this issue, I developed a braking technique that mimics the way you would stop on a snowboard.
 Carve to the side, then sharp carve to the other side while braking, and that change in direction will assist in slowing you down enough to avoid a tail drag.
 The only issue with this technique is that you need to plan ahead to use it, so in the event of an emergency it is not always possible.
 Riders should not have to choose between protecting their battery and being able to emergency brake!

-Fixing the Battery Box
+Battery Box wiring repair

-Even though the Pint X construction is generally pretty good, there are still some annoyances during re-assembly.
 The controller and battery boxes have a waterproof gasket that, once removed, is very fiddly to get back in properly.
 I ended up using dabs of grease to keep the gasket in place while I tried to fit everything back together.
 It's a long game of whack-a-mole to get every part of the gasket to fit right without another part popping out of alignment.

 (Mis)adventures in Rewheel

 I bricked my board right off the bat using Rewheel, since it was not explicitly compatible with the Pint X – but I expected as much.
-I then proceeded to get into a hardware recovery via STLink, which involves soldering 3 wires to the Onewheel's control board and completely wiping the firmware clean directly off the chip, then writing firmware to the board by wire.
+I then proceeded to get into a hardware recovery via STLink, which involves soldering wires to the Onewheel's control board and completely wiping the firmware clean directly off the chip, then writing firmware to the board by wire.
 During this recovery process, the first time I un-bricked my board I accidentally activated it while it was deconstructed on the floor, and it charged off into the wall ripping out the footpad and power button connectors!
 Lesson learned: always work on Onewheels with a milk crate so the wheel isn't touching anything.

-Closeup of a Onewheel footpad connector with all 5 pins ripped clean off.
 Half the footpad connector and all 5 pins were ripped clean off when I activated the board by mistake.

 At this point, I strongly considered abandoning the project and just selling the board for parts, but I decided to keep pressing forward – at the very least it would be a learning experience.
 After some helpful community members showed me what to order from Digikey, some tinkering, and a few weeks later, I was able to repair everything and continue the project.